-Intermural is a special pop-up exhibition featuring three unique murals by Michigan based artists.
+Intermural is a special pop-up exhibition featuring unique murals by Michigan based artists.
 From August 15 to September 7, artists will take over the entire 2nd floor of the Art Center, using the gallery walls as their canvas to create process-focused works in collaboration with the audience.

 (Click on the artist's name to learn more)